Image

 • is focused on primary or secondary education.

-• ITE providers also need to demonstrate how the SOTP programme delivers differentiated wraparound support and structure for student teachers.
+• demonstrate how SOTP delivers wraparound support and structure for student teachers

-• The programme needs to include an explicit focus on preparing teachers to teach to the new curriculum including key focus areas of structured literacy, mathematics, and the science of learning and the use of explicit instruction for primary programmes, and an explicit focus on science of learning for secondary programmes.
+include explicit focus on preparing teachers to teach the new curriculum, including structured literacy, mathematics and the science of learning

-• ITE providers need to demonstrate how assessment includes authentic evidence generated through practice, including onsite assessment involving mentor teachers and other school staff where appropriate.
+• demonstrate how assessment includes authentic evidence generated through practice, including onsite assessment involving mentor teachers and other school staff where appropriate

-• ITE providers need to have clear agreements with schools in place that address how student teachers will be supported onsite by appropriately experienced mentor teachers within a whole-school approach
+• have clear agreements with schools that address how student teachers will be supported onsite by experienced mentor teachers

-• Schools and ITE providers have clear agreement in place on how they work together to select student teachers, where appropriate.
+• have clear agreements with host schools on how they work together to select student teachers.

 Contact us